AndrewBubnov/teletype/README.md

 Explore the live demo, an auto-deploy from the master branch: [Teletype](https://teletype-sandy.vercel.app/)

+(please take into consideration that free cloud websocket server spins down after 15min of inactivity, so some functions can fail)

 ## Technologies Used

 - **Next.js 14:** A React framework for building web applications.